Can your work environment make or break how happy you are?

 - Long hours

 - Changes to duties

 - Lack of equipment

 - Few promotional opportunities

 - Crisis incidents, such as an armed hold-up or workplace death.

-The American Psychological Association (APA) did a survey on Work and Wellbeing and they reported that less than half of the 1501 workers surveyed felt their organization supported employee well-being, and one in three reported being chronically stressed on the job.
+The American Psychological Association (APA) did a survey on work and wellbeing and they reported that less than half of the 1501 workers surveyed felt their organization supported employee well-being, and one in three reported being chronically stressed.

 Only 47 percent felt the recognition they received reflected their contributions to the organization.
 Fifty-three percent reported a lack of opportunity for growth or advancement, which was the second largest contributor to job stress after low salaries.

 Why is having a good leader important?
 How can leadership negatively or positively affect the work environment?

 According to an article written by Dr. Peter Cotton, a negative vibe at work can lead to poor mental health outcomes, but proactive leadership can reduce the risks and create a more productive working environment.